 If you practice this technique frequently, you'll be breathing correctly when you do voice-overs in no time flat.

 Here are a few more tongue twisters.
-Vary your speed fast, medium, slow.
+Vary your speed, to either fast, medium, or slow.

 - If Peter Piper picked a peck of pretty pickled peppers where's the peck of pretty pickled peppers Peter Piper picked?